Command-line tools

 deletes all beacon chain rounds from<round-number>

-until the current head of the beacon chain from a running network's database.
+backs up the primary drand database of a running network to a secondary location. chain from a running network's database.
 You MUST restart the running network after issuing this command.

 For full usage information, run drand util --help